Meet Lihi

 Gifted Education Counselor, ECHA Specialist

-After completing my master’s, I noticed there was almost no support offered for expat gifted children who don’t speak Dutch.
-That’s why I started Beyond IQ – to ensure gifted international students don’t fall between the cracks, not only in international schools in the Netherlands but also worldwide (read here about the challenges of expat gifted students).
+After completing my master’s, I noticed a major gap: expat gifted children who don’t speak Dutch were receiving very little support.
+That’s why I founded Beyond IQ – to make sure gifted international students don’t fall between the cracks, in international schools in the Netherlands and beyond (read here about the unique challenges expat gifted students face).

 My Inspirations